max027/Notes/Interpreter.md

 introduces a new variable.
 * Even if you write a variable (like x) only once in your code, if it's declared inside a recursive function, it will point to a new memory location each time the function is called.

+## Procedure ,Function and Method
+A function generally returns a value of some type (the "return type"),while a procedure does not return any value.

+C and similar languages, which have only functions, treat procedures as functions that have a special return type "void", to signify no return value.

+## static scope and block Structure
+The scope rules for C are based on program structure the scope of a declaration is determined implicitly by where the declaration appears in the program.

+a block is a grouping of declarations and statements.
+C uses braces { and} to delimit a block; the alternative use of begin and end for the same purpose dates back to Algol.

+* The scope of a top-level declaration of a name x consists of the entire program that follows, with the exception of those statements that lie within a function that also has a declaration of x.

+In C, the syntax of blocks is given by
+1. One type of statement is a block.
+Blocks can appear anywhere that other types of statements, such as assignment statements, can appear.
+2. A block is a sequence of declarations followed by a sequence of statements, all surrounded by braces.

+* We say that a declaration D "belongs" to a block B if B is the most closelynested block containing D; that is, D is located within B, but not within anyblock that is nested within B

+## Dynamic scope
+The term dynamic scope, however, usually refers to the following policy: a use of a name x refers to the declaratn of x in the most recently called, not-yet-terminated, procedure with such declaration